dsasp/Easy3DScoreSupport/en_help.md

 ### Navigating targets

-You can navigate between targets for which you have entered scores at any time during the event.
+You can navigate between scored targets at any time during the event.

-This allows to review/update scores for previous targets if needed.
+This allows review/update of scores for previous targets if needed.

 #### Next target